 So, Lents contends that eye evolution is making humans eyesight so poor that, instead of evolving stronger vision, we’re devolving… we should be extinct!
 He believes evolution is “capable” of designing superior vision since other animals have it, but the fact is, if our eyes are becoming worse, and poor vision makes us less fit, then this speaks against evolution as a powerful designer.
 Why didn’t evolution select for weaker eyes in animals?
 And why are human eyes so defective?
 According to Lents, evolution selected it!
 It becomes the old ‘Evolution of the Gaps” problem.
 There’s really no explanation at all.
 Whatever happens, evolution did it.
 Got it?

 Although Lents gets a lot wrong, he does get one thing right.
 He actually attributes design to a designer, then identifies the designer.
 He says, “The superiority of the bird eye shows that whatever designed the human eye, be it nature or a deity, is capable of producing eyes that are much better than the human eye.”
 Catch that?
-He recognizes that something designed eyes, and that entity is either an intelligent being- a deity, or nature.
+He recognizes that whatever designed the eye must have been an intelligent being- a deity, or nature.

 One issue I take with Hunter is that he doesn’t identify the designer.
 Does Hunter believe the intelligent designer is evolution, like Lents, or does he believe it’s a deity, such as God?
 He doesn’t say, so his refutation loses effectiveness in some respect.
 I might assume Hunter’s intelligent designer is God, but I wouldn’t know it from reading his article, so it could be anything.